wdk-docs/vscode-docs/api/language-extensions/overview.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: 8b70dba5-f71d-46dd-8da1-f5d44b9a6a96
+id: 8b70dba5-f71d-46dd-8da1-f5d44b9a6a96
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Learn how to write a Language Extension (plug-in) to add support for a programming language in Visual Studio Code.
+description: Learn how to write a Language Extension (plug-in) to add support for a programming language in Visual Studio Code.
 ---

 # 语言扩展概述